 Before and After Stays: It may be possible to stay a few days after Winter Camp.
-If you want to stay at La'akea before the camp, the fee is $85 per person per day, including food, for a dorm or camping spot.
-More fees apply for cabins and huts.
+If you want to stay at our place before the camp, the fee is $85 donation per person per day, including food, for a dorm or camping spot.
+More for cabins and huts.

-Community Service: Everyone contributes some hours of Karma Yoga service to help camp run smoothly.
-This can include helping with the cooking or cleaning in the kitchen, tidying shared spaces, etc. Performing Karma Yoga service offers the opportunity to bond more deeply with each other as we share in the joy of co-creating community and making camp happen.
+Community Service: Everyone contributes some hours of service to help camp run smoothly.
+This can include helping with the cooking or cleaning in the kitchen, tidying shared spaces, etc. Performing service offers the opportunity to bond more deeply with each other as we share in the joy of co-creating community and making camp happen.

 Participatory Music: All music-making is encouraged & greatly appreciated.
 Bring your instruments, voices, and talents.
 Be the live music & let's celebrate you!
 There will be a quiet time curfew of around 9 pm, because of our neighbors.
 This just means no really loud stuff after that, singing and playing guitar is fine.

-Safe Container: It is essential that everyone attend Orientation which begins Weds. evening.
+Safe Container: It is essential that everyone attend Orientation which begins the first evening.
 This puts us all on the same page with our group agreements.